NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 <div data-component="Plugin" class="text-center text-2xl py-2 cursor-pointer select-none"></div>

 #### [@serviceStack/vue](https://github.com/ServiceStack/servicestack-vue)
-`@serviceStack/vue` is our growing Vue 3 Tailwind component library with many rich components useful in ServiceStack Apps, including Input Components with auto form validation binding which is used by all forms in this template.
+`@serviceStack/vue` is our growing Vue 3 Tailwind component library with a number of rich Tailwind components useful in .NET Web Apps, including Input Components with auto form validation binding which is used by all HTML forms in this template.

 #### [@serviceStack/client](https://github.com/ServiceStack/servicestack-client)
-`@serviceStack/client` is our generic [JS/TypeScript](https://docs.servicestack.net/typescript-add-servicestack-reference) client library which enables a terse, typed API that requires **no build steps** which can use your App's typed DTOs from the built-in `/types/mjs` endpoint to enable an effortless end-to-end Typed development model for calling your APIs, e.g:
+`@serviceStack/client` is our generic [JS/TypeScript](https://docs.servicestack.net/typescript-add-servicestack-reference) client library which enables a terse, typed API which can use your App's typed DTOs from the built-in `/types/mjs` endpoint to enable an effortless end-to-end Typed development model for calling your APIs **without any build steps**, e.g:

 ```html
 <input type="text" id="txtName">